farazfp/loom/content/Templates/Translation Template.md

 # Translation Details
 - Translated on: [Date of Translation]
-- Related Poem: [Link to Original Poem]
+- Original Poem: [Link to Original Poem]

 # Translated Content
 [Your translation goes here...]